Home Hernia Mesh Hernias Umbilical Hernia

 Before surgery, your doctor will perform an examination.
 You may need to have blood tests, a urinalysis or an ultrasound.
 You will also discuss your medical history, medications and options for pain relief.
 Don’t eat or drink anything for six hours prior to your operation.
 Your doctor will advise you if you should take any prescription medications as normal.

 The surgery itself is simple and often done as an outpatient procedure with local anesthesia, allowing most patients to go home the same day.
+However, larger hernias requiring more complex repairs may still require general anesthesia.
 Plan to have someone available to drive you home.
 You can then return to your normal activities after a short recovery period.
 Complex repairs may require general anesthesia and a longer hospital stay.

 Open and laparoscopic surgery have similar outcomes, although laparoscopic procedures have a slightly lower risk of wound complications.
 It’s important to understand potential hernia mesh complications and stay alert for symptoms.